retsak/Rougelike-BYOA/README.md

 - The virtual environment (`.venv`) is provided but you must install `openai` yourself.
 - The default model is `gpt-4.1-mini` (change with `--model` if needed).

+## Credits
+- Some visual assets and inspiration from [2-Minute Tabletop](https://tools.2minutetabletop.com/)

 ## License
 MIT